John 'Doc' Yallaly was a legendary figure — on and off — the baseball ...

 “Oh,” former American Legion player, and great-nephew of Yallaly, Robert Kern said, “the man lived a great life.”

-Yallaly, 93, of Cape Girardeau passed away Monday, March 3, and the tales of his legacy — both on and off the diamond — have flowed all week.
+Yallaly, 93, Cape Girardeau, passed away on Monday, and the tales of his legacy – on the diamond and off it - have flowed all week.

 “He was amazing,” Kern said.
 “I can’t say enough good things about him.”